 The longer you take a steroid, and the higher the dose you are taking, the greater are your chances of experiencing side effects.
 Most of the side effects can be reversed and will go away when treatment is completed.
 Do not stop taking any of your medications or reduce your doses on your own.
 Speak to your healthcare team if you are experiencing any side effects or if you have any questions.

 Because steroids block white blood cells from reaching sites of infection, these agents may cause existing infections to get worse or allow new infections to occur.
-A paradoxical effect is that the white blood cell level in the blood increases because the cells are not exiting the bloodstream to enter infected tissues.
 Any drugs that suppress normal immune responses can make a person susceptible to infections.
-Steroids may actually mask signs that an infection is present.
-They may also decrease a person’s ability to fight the start of a new infection.
-Therefore, patients who are taking steroids have an increased risk of all types of infections (bacterial, viral, or fungal).
+A paradoxical effect is that the white blood cell level in the blood increases, because the cells are not exiting the bloodstream to enter infected tissues.
+Thus steroids may actually mask signs that an infection is present.
+Patients who are taking steroids have an increased risk of all types of infections: bacterial, viral, or fungal.